3mdeb/conferences/2024/OSFC/enabling_coreboot_on_talosII.md

 - POWER9 can use both big and little endian, and switching between them doesn't require a reset.
-- GCC build as part of `crossgcc` is able to use both, and it works for very simple C code as well as assembly.
+- GCC built as part of `crossgcc` is able to use both, and it works for very simple C code as well as assembly.
 - Anything complicated links with `libgcc.a`, a library of internal subroutines overcoming shortcomings of particular machines.
 It has e.g. epilogues for